klimentlo/CSE2130_Files_and_File_Structures/notes.md

 ```

 ### Reading contents of a text file
-A file that is open i n write mode cannot be read and vice versa.
+A file that is open in write mode cannot be read and vice versa.
 To open a file in read mode; use the following:
 ```python
 FILE = open("filename.ext")
 TEXT = FILE.read()